Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

     "The Binary Index Diminishment Principle"

-        An index can be diminished by the dark point of a bit pattern's containing index from repeating the pattern across the target, with the diminishment interval defined by the numeric value of the pattern.
+            An index can be diminished by the dark point of a bit pattern's containing index by repeating the pattern across the target, with the diminishment interval defined by the numeric value of the pattern.

 ### Prove It!
 Technically, the formula is already written above - but I get to prove to you that _repeating the bit pattern_